Ukraine 'paid Trump lawyer for talks'

 "Poroshenko's inner circle were shocked by how dirty this whole arrangement [with Cohen] was."

-Poroshenko was desperate to meet Trump because of what had happened in the US presidential election campaign.
+Mr Poroshenko was desperate to meet Mr Trump because of what had happened in the US presidential election campaign.

-In August 2016, the New York Times published a document that appeared to show Trump's campaign manager, Paul Manafort, getting millions of dollars from pro-Russian interests in Ukraine.
+In August 2016, the New York Times published a document that appeared to show Mr Trump's campaign manager, Paul Manafort, getting millions of dollars from pro-Russian interests in Ukraine.

-It was a page of the so-called "black ledger" belonging to the Party of the Regions, the pro-Russian party that employed Manafort when he ran a political consultancy in Ukraine.
+It was a page of the so-called "black ledger" belonging to the Party of the Regions, the pro-Russian party that employed Mr Manafort when he ran a political consultancy in Ukraine.

 The page appeared to have come from Ukraine's National Anti Corruption Bureau, which was investigating him.
-Manafort had to resign.
+Mr Manafort had to resign.

-Several sources in Ukraine said Poroshenko authorised the leak, believing that Hillary Clinton was certain to win the presidency.
+Several sources in Ukraine said Mr Poroshenko authorised the leak, believing that Hillary Clinton was certain to win the presidency.

 If so, this was a disastrous mistake - Ukraine had backed the losing candidate in the US election.
-Regardless of how the leak came about, it hurt Trump, the eventual winner.
+Regardless of how the leak came about, it hurt Mr Trump, the eventual winner.

-Ukraine was (and remains) at war with Russia and Russian-backed separatists and could not afford to make an enemy of the new US president.
+Ukraine was (and remains) in a conflict with Russian-backed separatists and could not afford to make an enemy of the new US president.

-So Poroshenko appeared relieved as he beamed and paid tribute to Trump in the Oval Office.
+So Mr Poroshenko appeared relieved as he beamed and paid tribute to Mr Trump in the Oval Office.

 He boasted that he had seen the new president before Russia's leader, Vladimir Putin.
 He called it a "substantial visit".
 He held a triumphant news conference in front of the north portico of the White House.

-A week after Poroshenko returned home to Kiev, Ukraine's National Anti Corruption Bureau announced that it was no longer investigating Manafort.
+A week after Mr Poroshenko returned home to Kiev, Ukraine's National Anti Corruption Bureau announced that it was no longer investigating Mr Manafort.

-At the time, an official there explained to me that Manafort had not signed the "black ledger" acknowledging receipt of the money.
-And anyway, he went on, Manafort was American and the law allowed the bureau only to investigate Ukrainians.
+At the time, an official there explained to me that Mr Manafort had not signed the "black ledger" acknowledging receipt of the money.
+And anyway, he went on, Mr Manafort was American and the law allowed the bureau only to investigate Ukrainians.

 US charges facing Paul Manafort